2blane/OctoPrint-Webhooks/README.md

     https://github.com/2blane/OctoPrint-Webhooks/archive/master.zip

 Once you've installed the plugin, go to the settings page for this plugin.
 The page is called "Webhooks".
-Select which events you want to trigger a webhook, then change the following:
+Select which events will trigger a webhook, then change the following:

 #### URL
-The url that will be called when events occur such as https://www.myapi.com/v1/method
+The url that will be called when an event occurs such as https://www.myapi.com/v1/method
 #### HTTP METHOD
-The type of HTTP request to make.
+The type of HTTP request to make...
 Usually this is POST.
 #### CONTENT TYPE
 This determines how the data is encoded before it is sent to your server.
 Usually, JSON will work, but on some older systems x-www-form-urlencoded might be needed.

-NOTE: The proper header will be set for 'Content-Type' if you don't supply one that allows the data to be sent properly.
-For instance, if you set this setting to JSON, 'application/json' must appear somewhere your 'Content-Type' header, and if not it will get replaced.
-So, you could set it to 'application/json charset=utf8;' if you wanted to, but not 'application/yoyo' as that would fail.
+NOTE: The proper HTTP header will be set for 'Content-Type' if you don't supply one that allows the data to be sent properly.
+For instance, if you set the Content Type setting to JSON, then 'application/json' must appear somewhere your 'Content-Type' header.
+If 'application/json' does not appear in your 'Content-Type' header or is set to some other value, it will get replaced.
+So, you could set it to 'application/json charset=utf8;' if you wanted to, but not 'application/yoyo' as that would get replaced to 'application/json'.
 #### API SECRET
-A secret that will be passed along in the API request that can be used to verify the webhook is coming from your OctoPrint Server.
-Set this to some random string and check in your API that the random string matches.
+This field is optional.
+If you want to provide a secret key/password that you can check on the server this is the easiest way to do that.
+For instance, if you set the API Secret to 'abcdef123456', then on your server you can check to make sure the API Secret is 'abcdef123456'.
+If it is not, then the request came from something other than your OctoPrint Server and you should ignore the request (Somebody is trying to hack you!).
+Also, for security reasons you should set this to some long random string instead of something like 'password'.
 #### DEVICE IDENTIFIER
 A name or id that you can provide to your printer to distinguish printers from each other.
+You can use this service with multiple printers using the same settings.
+Just set this device identifier to something different and you'll be able to detect which printer sent the event.

 ## Webhook Request
 By default, the webhook will be called with the following data: